 The purpose of a QRA is to translate qualitative concepts into measurable metrics to figure into protective plans for the project's budget and schedule.
 The quantified value assigned to a particular risk will then be added to the project cost or time estimate as a contingency value.

 Methods for determining contingency values encompass: Heuristic Methods, Expected Value Methods, Probability Distribution Methods, Interdependency Models, and Empirical Methods, all of which are detailed here.

 Thorough quantitative risk analysis can get expensive, so QRA may be reserved for only those risks deemed a high priority.
-Once a value is assigned to a potential risk, the impact is labelled as either an increase or decrease in cost and/or time, or as a percentage range with a particular distribution, which is then factored into a final, quantifiable assessment of total risk.
+Once a value is assigned to a potential risk, the impact is labeled as either an increase or decrease in cost and/or time, or as a percentage range with a particular distribution, which is then factored into a final, quantifiable assessment of total risk.

 Step 3: Evaluate

 In step two, we discussed analyzing risk based upon probability and severity, the combination of which ultimately constitutes total risk magnitude.
-In step three, you begin to make judgments regarding whether a given risk is imminent or costly enough to warrant preemptive treatment, or a risk you're willing to take.
+In step three, you begin to make judgments regarding whether a given risk is imminent or costly enough to warrant preemptive treatment, or if it’s a risk you're willing to take.